elixirschool/elixirschool/CONTRIBUTING.md

 * MINOR — Added or removed some content, few sentences, etc.
 * PATCH — Spelling, typos.
 Probably not translated stuff.

 Fun fact!
 The version changes are important because we use that to programmatically determine and inform translators of new content that requires translation.

+## Adding a New Lesson
+To add a new lesson, create the file under the appropriate directory in `en/lessons` (or `<language_code>/lessons`) if you are not writing your new lesson in English).

+Then, update `_data/content.yml` with the name of your new lesson under the appropriate section.

+If you've added a new section (i.e. a new directory under `/lessons`), add the section name under the `sections` key of `_data/locales/en.yml` or `_data/locales/<language_code>.yml` if the section + lesson you added are not in English.

 Thank you for your contributions!